 Textual Scholarship

-In analyzing the changes of the manuscript, I draw from debates in two fields that inform my approach for homoerotic subject matter within digital contexts: Textual Scholarship and Queer Historiography.
-I draw out a parallel debate from within these fields about what to do with what electronic editing scholar Jerome McGann calls our "textual inheritance" (McGann, 2001, p. xi).
-The parallel debate across these fields will allow me to carve out a methodology for working with TEI to analyze queer literary material.

-This parallel occurs in the debates between editorial and historiographic methodologies in these fields, which can be loosely grouped into what I call the "productive" and "restorative" approaches.
-In Textual Scholarship, these approaches pose editorial practices that increasingly delimit the role of the editor as a recoverer or preserver of texts and those practices that permit empower the editor as an enabler of textual readings.
-The history of Textual Criticism first tends toward the restorative approach, which is about "correcting" an "ideal" text according to a prior witness.
-Then, spurred by the advent of digital technology and the popularization of digital tools, editing becomes more about finding ways to multiply the text's potential forms and readings.
+To inform my approach for handling homoerotic subject matter within digital contexts, I bring two fields, Textual Scholarship and Queer Historiography, into conversation.
+These debates within these fields will allow me to carve out a queer methodology for what to do with what electronic editing scholar Jerome McGann calls our "textual inheritance" (McGann, 2001, p. xi).
+Here, I identify a parallel debate about what I loosely call the "productive" and "restorative" approaches to editing and historiography.
+In Textual Scholarship, the restorative approach promotes editorial practices that increasingly delimit the role of the editor as a recoverer or preserver of texts, while the “productive” approach empowers the editor as an enabler of textual readings.
+The history of Textual Scholarship first tends toward the restorative approach, which is about "correcting" a text according to an “ideal” witness.
+This approach" begins with the work of Ronald B. McKerrow, a leading twentieth-century Shakespearean scholar, who maintains that the goal of scholarly editing is to preserve authorial intention.

-DONE streamline narrative, cutting down to necessary elements,

-taking out deformance (?)

-The "restorative approach" begins with the work of Ronald B. McKerrow, a leading twentieth-century Shakespearean scholar, who maintains that the goal of scholarly editing is to preserve authorial intention.
 McKerrow's influential model for "copy-text" editing, which establishes the base-text for editing on an early witness that most closely resembles the author's original intention, eventually gives way to Walter W. Greg's approach that expands critics' purview to more than a single witness.
 Subsequently, Fredson Bowers and Thomas Tanselle advance Greg's work, emphasizing the influence of authorial intention and favoring the "eclectic edition," which depends heavily on the editor's judgment to determine authorial intention from multiple sources.
-Tanselle in particular places a high value in the editor who is the only one able to recognize and handle inevitable textual corruption.
-Guiding Tanselle's position is his claim that a text is vessel for an ideal "work" that can only be realized by the editor:
+Tanselle, in particular, enshrines the editor as the one who can recognize and handle inevitable textual corruption.
+Guiding Tanselle's position is his claim that a text is vessel for an ideal "work," which can only be realized by the editor: